bcnmy/docs/versioned_docs/version-3.0/account/signers/dynamic.md

 // Initialize your bundler
 const bundler: IBundler = new Bundler({
     bundlerUrl: 'your-bundler-url-from-the-biconomy-dashboard',
-    chainId: ChainId.POLYGON_MUMBAI, // Replace this with your desired network
+    chainId: 80002, // Replace this with your desired network
     entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS, // This is a Biconomy constant });